UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Baselines and Metrics

 with lower values indicating more stable calibration across domains.

-\paragraph{Selective prediction metrics.} We additionally report selective coverage at fixed confidence thresholds and the Area Under the Risk--Coverage curve (AURC; lower is better).
-Confidence thresholds are selected on the validation set and held fixed at test time for all methods.
+\paragraph{Selective prediction metrics.} We additionally report selective coverage at fixed confidence thresholds and the Area Under the Risk--Coverage Curve (AURC; lower is better).
+Confidence thresholds are selected on the validation set \emph{for each method} and then held fixed at test time.
+We also report admitted counts ($N@\tau$) at fixed thresholds to make score-rescaling effects (e.g., under TS) explicit.

 \paragraph{MC Dropout baseline configuration.} The MC Dropout baseline uses a uniform dropout rate of $p=0.1$ across all layers, consistent with prior calibration studies.
-While more aggressive or component-specific dropout tuning could further improve MC Dropout performance, such tuning increases implementation complexity and reduces comparability with standard baselines.
+Although more aggressive or component-specific dropout tuning could further improve MC Dropout performance, such tuning increases implementation complexity and reduces comparability with standard baselines.
 In contrast, \ours explicitly leverages structured uncertainty within the attention mechanism rather than relying solely on increased stochasticity.
 This comparison isolates the effect of uncertainty-aware attention rather than raw dropout intensity.

-\paragraph{Component-specific MC Dropout control.} To explicitly disentangle the effect of structured stochasticity from uncertainty-aware attention, we additionally evaluate an MC Dropout baseline using the same component-specific dropout rates as \ours (0.1 embeddings / 0.2 attention / 0.3 feed-forward), but \emph{without} attention modulation.
-As shown in Table~\ref{tab:main_results}, this control does not improve calibration relative to uniform MC Dropout or the BERT baseline, indicating that the gains of \ours arise from uncertainty-weighted attention rather than tuned dropout alone.
+\paragraph{Component-specific MC Dropout control.} To disentangle the effect of structured stochasticity from uncertainty-aware attention, we additionally evaluate an MC Dropout baseline using the same component-specific dropout rates as \ours (0.1 embeddings / 0.2 attention / 0.3 feed-forward), but \emph{without} attention modulation.
+As shown in Table~\ref{tab:main_results_with_clinical}, this control does not improve calibration relative to uniform MC Dropout or the BERT baseline, indicating that the gains of \ours arise from uncertainty-weighted attention rather than tuned dropout alone.

 \paragraph{Reporting conventions and fairness.} Within each table, all methods are evaluated using the same data splits, evaluation code, confidence definitions, and Monte Carlo budget $M$ (where applicable).
 ECE is computed with $K=15$ fixed-width bins for all methods.
-Temperature scaling (and \ours+TS) fits a single scalar temperature on the validation set only, and is applied at test time without any access to test labels.
-OOD calibration metrics (e.g., $\Delta$ECE and Robustness) are computed using the identical pipeline on ID and OOD sets to avoid binning or confidence-definition mismatch.
+Temperature scaling (and \ours+TS) fits a single scalar temperature on the validation set only and is applied at test time without access to test labels.
+OOD calibration metrics (e.g., $\Delta$ECE and Robustness) are computed using the same pipeline on ID and OOD sets to avoid binning or confidence-definition mismatch.